FactorySimPy/FactorySimPy/docs/basic_components.md

 At the start of the simulation, the source waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).

 During a simulation run, the source generates items at discrete instants of time determined by the parameter `inter_arrival_time`.
 This parameter can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
 If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.
+After the wait it produces a flow item based on the type mentioned in `flow_item_type`.
+It can be of two type namely "item" and "pallet".
+Item represents the smallest unit of discrete items that flow in the system.
+Pallets are type which can hold multiple items inside and can be used to pack items.

 After generating an item, the source behaves as follows: